Tamiment Library and Robert F. Wagner Archives: Tamiment Library

 The Tamiment Library was founded in 1906 as a part of the Rand School of Social Science, a worker-education school sponsored by the American Socialist Society and modeled after the workers’ school at Ruskin College, Oxford, England.
 The Library was named the Meyer London Library after the long-time Socialist who represented the Lower East Side of Manhattan, and only acquired its current name in the late 1970s.

 From its first days, Camp Tamiment, a theater summer camp established in 1921 in the Poconos by people associated with the School, began to support the New York institution.
 Between 1937 and 1956, the Camp paid from 50 to 75 percent of the School's expenses.
 In 1956, Camp Tamiment purchased the School, then closed it and attempted to integrate its educational and cultural programs into the Tamiment Institute.
 The Library remained open and was renamed the Ben Josephson Library, after the Camp's managing director.

 In 1963, the Tamiment Library was donated to New York University (NYU) following the revocation of tax-exempt status of Camp Tamiment by the Internal Revenue Service.
 NYU saw the addition of the Tamiment collection as a means to expand its scope as a research library.
 Through the early 1970s the collection was housed in a brick building owned by the Machinists' Union on Manhattan's West 15th Street.
-By the late 1970s the location of the collection had moved to the 10th Floor of the Elmer Holmes Bobst Library of NYU.
+By the late 1970s the location of the collection had moved to Elmer Holmes Bobst Library of NYU.

 The first professional librarian to be associated with the Tamiment collection was Louise Heinze, who would be succeeded by Dorothy Swanson late in the 1960s.
 Swanson would remain in this position for 27 years, expanding the collection greatly by actively seeking out and obtaining the papers of political activists and organizations of both the historic as well as the emerging New Left.
 Staff hiring was broadly ecumenical, including collection assistants Ethel Lobman, a longtime member of the Trotskyist Socialist Workers Party and Peter Filardo, formerly an employee of the Communist Party-associated American Institute for Marxist Studies, founded by historian Herbert Aptheker.
 These two archivists were instrumental in obtaining major additions to NYU's collection from these seminal "Old Left" organizations.